 Spurgeons ‘like a family’

 Being part of Spurgeons’ Birmingham Young Carers group has, says Mya, played a key part in her maturity.
-She’s been going to the group since she was 6-years-old, so it’s maybe no surprise to hear her describe Spurgeons as being “like a family.”
+She’s been going to the group since she was 6-years-old, so it’s maybe no surprise to hear her describe Spurgeons as being “like a family” – she’s known some members of the team, people like Ruth Geoghegan and Bina Lad for example, for 12 years.

-“Spurgeons are my young carer family and the people there, including other young carers, have saved my life: they’ve been brilliant, both at our regular sessions and on some fantastic family trips, like when we go to the cinema and sometimes to the seaside.
+“Spurgeons are my young carer family and the people there, like Ruth and Bina and the other young carers, have saved my life: they’ve been brilliant, both at our regular sessions and on some fantastic family trips, like when we go to the cinema and sometimes to the seaside.

 “They’ve helped me when I’ve been struggling; like the way they supported me when I was being bullied at school, for example, helping me to learn coping strategies and making me feel that I wasn’t alone, that I could overcome the bullies.